Q: I am not a designer. Am I eligible for the Loeb Fellowship?

 Q: I entered the names and contacts of my references into SlideRoom but they have not been contacted for a reference.

 A: The SlideRoom system sends a request to your recommender once you enter them into the system.
 Sometimes these messages go into a spam box.
 Alert your recommender to look for a message from SlideRoom.
 The request will not come from the Loeb Fellowship.
-If this continues to be a problem consult the Slideroom helpdesk.
+If this continues to be a problem consult Slideroom Help.

 Q. I am concerned that my recommenders will not get their letters in by the deadline.
 What should I do?